List of The Sopranos characters: Tony Blundetto

 In 1986, at age 28, Blundetto was arrested, tried, and incarcerated for almost 17 years for the armed hijacking of a truck that was attached to a larger RICO racketeering trial.
 Soprano was supposed to go along with his cousin the night of the hijacking but was not able to make it due to a severe panic attack caused by an argument with his mother, during which he passed out and injured his head.
 Soprano tells Blundetto he was mugged by a group of black men the night of the hijacking and was knocked unconscious.
-Soprano strongly believes Blundetto holds some ill-will towards him because Blundetto's life and family fell apart during his incarceration while Soprano grows wealthy and has a family.
-Blundetto denies this ill will, but Tony still harbors enormous guilt.
+Soprano strongly believes Blundetto holds some ill-will towards him because Blundetto's life and family fell apart during his incarceration while Soprano grew wealthy and has a family.
+Blundetto denies this ill will, but Tony (Soprano) still harbors enormous guilt.

 In 2004, Blundetto is released from Federal Correctional Complex, Allenwood.
 After Blundetto's parole, he decides not to return to a life of crime and has the incentive to stay straight and clean.
 Instead, he initially decides to go into massage therapy.
-Tony is seemingly disappointed that Blundetto has decided to pursue a legitimate career after he declines Soprano's offer to get started working with the DiMeo crime family in a stolen airbag scheme, but Soprano respects his cousin's decision.
+Tony S is seemingly disappointed that Blundetto has decided to pursue a legitimate career after he declines Soprano's offer to get started working with the DiMeo crime family in a stolen airbag scheme, but Soprano respects his cousin's decision.
 Soprano gets his cousin a job working for a laundry company in Rutherford, New Jersey owned by a Korean man named Kim.
-He later goes into business with him in preparing to open a massage parlor and day spa in West Caldwell, New Jersey specializing in Shiatsu and Effleurage.
+Blundetto later goes into business with Kim in preparing to open a massage parlor and day spa in West Caldwell, New Jersey specializing in Shiatsu and Effleurage.
 Two days before they open, in an arbitrary fit of rage, he beats Kim.
 Blundetto then meets Soprano to restart work for the crime family under Carlo Gervasi's crew.